 Milan in December is magical, but, oh boy, it is cold too.
-You can expect daytime temperatures to reach around 7 degrees (44 Fahrenheit).
+You can expect daytime temperatures to reach around 7°C (44°F).

 Even though it’ll be cold, it won’t rain too often.
 Throughout the month of December, you can expect around five days of rain.
 That being said, make sure you bring an umbrella or a waterproof jacket just in case.

 A trip to Milan in December is synonymous with Christmas.
 While the Christmas markets are truly magical and the Piazza del Duomo is all decked out, you’ll need to pop another date in your December diary.
 December 7 marks the Saint Ambrogio celebrations.

 Saint Ambrogio is Milan’s patron saint.
 To celebrate their patron, the entire city shuts down for one day.
 As the city comes to a halt, a Christmas market makes its appearance around Castello Sforzesco.
 Expect lots of local food stalls and colourful arts and crafts stalls in this part of Milan.

 And the celebrations don’t end there either, the day after the Saint Ambrogio celebrations marks the start of the ballet and opera season at La Scala, so if you’re visiting make sure to nab some tickets.